nearform/react-browser-hooks/storybook/stories/orientation/README.md

-## useOrientation Hook
+## Orientation Hook

-The useOrientation hook gives you device orientation.
+The Orientation hook gives you device orientation.

 Import as follows: